 - Storing or preparing food in your domestic home kitchen for sale

-- Temporary or mobile food businesses
+- Temporary and mobile food businesses

 Application for Registration/Renewal of a Food Business includes food vans, stalls, tents, marquees and trailers.